 Minimum lot sizes that permit large lot residential subdivision across the R5 zoned portion of the site are required to facilitate the intended zones objectives.
-Reflecting the lot size referenced within the NRPP's Record of Decision and to reflect the development standards consistently applied for R5 zoned land within the Tweed LEP 2014, a minimum lot size of 1 hectare is proposed.
-Notwithstanding its use on adjoining lands and throughout the locality, the residential footprint of the site will not be subject to the provision of Clause 4.2A, which allows minimum lot sizes of 4,000m2 where the land is connected to reticulated services.
+Reflecting the lot size referenced within the Gateway Determination, a minimum lot size of 1.3 hectares is proposed.
+Notwithstanding the use of a 1ha minimum lot size on adjoining lands and throughout the locality, the residential footprint of the site will also not be subject to the provision of Clause 4.2A, which allows minimum lot sizes of 4,000m where the land is connected to reticulated services.